 These stoves burn condensed wood pellets and push out warm air with a small fan.
 Their dry fuel creates more heat, causing them to burn hotter and cleaner than traditional fireplaces.

-Wood pellet stoves do require installation and they need to be vented to the exterior.
+Wood pellet stoves do require installation and they need to be vented to the exterior of the basement wall.
 The wood pellets come in mulch size bags, making them easy to store and have on hand when needed.

 Baseboard heaters are easy to install and have a relatively low cost.
 They are great for Edmonton winters where heating is a priority.
-A baseboard heater offers permanent spot heating, but their range is limited At least one will be needed for each room to have consistent heat in that area.
-They take about 30 minutes to fully warm up.
+A baseboard heater offers a permanent way of heating your basement, but its range is limited.
+At least one will be needed for each room to have consistent heat in that area.
+They also take about 30 minutes to fully warm up.

-Radiant heaters are a relatively more expensive option, as they require installation beneath the flooring.
+Radiant heaters are a relatively more expensive heating option to keep your basement warm, as they require installation beneath the flooring.
 Basement floors are made of concrete slabs allowing the cold to permeate through the floors.
-Radiant floor heaters use the concrete slab to conduct heat that is absorbed by the basements surroundings.
-These heaters evenly heat from the ground up, leaving a finished basement with warm, dry floors and living space.
+Electric radiant floor heating uses the concrete slab to conduct heat that is absorbed by the basements surroundings.
+These heaters evenly heat the room from the ground up, leaving the basement with warm, dry floors and living space.

-This method of heating is the most energy efficient on the list allowing energy savings overtime and they are considerably less obtrusive than baseboard heaters.
-Their sub-floor installation helps your finished basement to maintain more consistent temperatures.
+This method of heating is the most energy efficient on the list allowing energy savings over time and they are considerably less obtrusive than baseboard heaters.
+Their sub-floor installation helps your finished basement to maintain more consistent temperatures, heating evenly throughout.

 If the basement is still struggling to stay warm, try combining several heat sources.
 It can be difficult for your HVAC to regulate the naturally cooler temperature of the basement and the rest of the house.
 Try installing baseboard heaters or using space heaters along with your HVAC to make up the difference.
 Having this in place can help balance your HVAC system and significantly cut back on your basement’s heating needs.

 Whether it’s a new system or an upgrade to your current one, our technicians at Always Plumbing & Heating can help make your finished basement the perfect extra space.
-Need to heat your finished basement?
+Need help with your basement heating?
 Call us at 780-489-8118 (Edmonton) or 587-601-1253 Fort McMurray to schedule an appointment today!